 Why does this answer indicate the learner needs further development?

 This answer demonstrates some understanding of cavitation and correctly identifies that bubble collapse causes damage.
-The answer also refers to increase in pressure in the specified regions of the pipe as the cause of the bubble collapse demonstrating applied knowledge.
+The answer also refers to an increase in pressure in the specified regions of the pipe as the cause of the bubble collapse, demonstrating applied knowledge.
 However, it does not explain how the collapse leads to erosion.

 AO2 question 11 – Core Content 5.5